Click on "Design" in the Menu to the left.

 The myocardium, consisting of cardiac muscle, is the contractile part of the heart; the pacemaker (circle inside heart) consists of autorhythmic cells that establishes the heart rate.
 The coronary arterioles shown within the heart muscle are not the large coronary arteries that lie on the surface of the heart.
 These smaller arterioles are embedded within the myocardium.
 This organ is neutrally regulated by both divisions of the ANS as well as hormonally.

 The parasympathetic division (blue neurons) is the dominant neural control mechanism of this system -- there is no direct sympathetic neural involvement.
-Local controls play a major role in the regulation of this system.
+Local controls play the major role in the regulation of this system.
 (Refer to Respiratory System in the main menu of this site).

 The PSNS preganglionic neurons that reach the respiratory tree travel within the vagus nerve.
 They synapse with terminal ganglia (light blue circle) within the lungs.
-The postganglionic neurons from these ganglia release acetylcholine on M3 receptors on smooth muscle encircling the smaller cartilage-free bronchioles.
+The postganglionic neurons from these ganglia (dashed blue line) release acetylcholine on M3 receptors on smooth muscle encircling the smaller cartilage-free bronchioles.
 PSNS activation causes an increase in the tone of these muscles causing bronchoconstriction and breathing difficulty.
 There is no SNS innervation of these smooth muscles!

 "Splanchnic" means having to do with the viscera (i.e., internal organs).
-Sympathetic preganglionic axons (orange lines) emerge from the cord and pass through ganglia of the sympathetic chain (line of yellow circles) without synapsing.
+Sympathetic preganglionic axons (solid orange lines) emerge from the cord and pass through ganglia of the sympathetic chain (line of yellow circles) without synapsing.
 They gather into three nerves called the greater, lesser & least splanchnic nerves.
 Though not obvious in the model the greater consists of bilateral outflow from T5-9, the lesser of outflow from T 10 & 11 and the least from T 12.

 This organ system contains a nervous system of its own called the enteric (i.e., intestinal) nervous system; some classify this as a third division of the autonomic nervous system.